ICU Presentation

 • Allied health professionals

-Benefits of this ICU Presentation Template
+Benefits of this ICU Presentation template

-Focus on pertinent information
+It helps professionals focus on pertinent information

 We have provided examples of the sorts of laboratory and diagnostic test results that might be relevant for each system review in the ICU.
 These allow you to gain familiarity with typical tests conducted and the many acronyms associated with each.